Plain English Summary

 Target number of participants

 The study will have two main surveys, a baseline survey and an outcome survey.
-At each main survey we aim to recruit a total of 3250 people from approximately 910 households.
+At each main survey the aim is to recruit a total of 3250 people from approximately 910 households.
+A third survey will be conducted after four years of the anthelminthic intervention to investigate metabolic outcomes.
+In this survey, the aim is to recruit 1950 people.

 Participant exclusion criteria